 For those of us who contact lots of people all the time, learning how to use social media would introduce a new way to play the old game.
 Or introduce an entirely new game.
 Or both.

 The world of social media has exploded since 2007.
 Facebook and LinkedIn are much more powerful and useful now.
-I’ve abandoned Plaxo, but I’m much more active on Twitter, YouTube, Google+, and Pinterest.
-Who knows what opportunities will come along tomorrow?
+I’ve abandoned Plaxo, but I’m more active on Twitter, YouTube, Google+, and Pinterest.
+Who knows what new opportunities will come along tomorrow?

 In other words, all the contacts I establish on Facebook and all the rest ultimately wind up as traffic to my blog.
 And all along the way, I invite people to call or email me to either leave me a comment, ask me a question, or (whenever the time is right) reserve the band for their next celebration.

 Five years from now, this assessment will probably seem hopelessly naive, However, these days, I believe the blog is “where it’s at”, and everything else serves to drive traffic to the blog.
 For marketing my band, Facebook and the rest are “the means”, and my blog is “the end”.

 Thanks for reading this article.
 I appreciate your interest and hope you get a few good ideas here.
-Do you know a friend who needs help selecting wedding or party music?
-Please do them a favor: SHARE this article.

-Or POST in on Facebook, LinkedIn, or Google+.
-Or write me a little COMMENT and I'll reply to you.
+Got one or two?
+I'd love to hear what you liked.
+Please write me a little COMMENT below.
+Start a conversation -- I'll reply.
+Promise.